 The Matrix is a table visual that supports a stepped layout.
 The tables are unable to provide information for more than two dimensions but Matrix makes it easier to display data across multiple dimensions.
 Users can drill down based on different criteria such as rows and columns and cross-highlight other visuals on a report page.

 In this article, you learnt about Power BI and how it helps in visualizing data easily.
-You also read about top Power BI Charts and Visuals that are widely used by organizations to understand data better and generate insights.
+You also read about top Power BI Charts, Graphs and Visuals that are widely used by organizations to understand data better and generate insights.
 There are many Power BI Charts and choosing the best one depends on the type of data and how users want to visualize data.
 Power BI is one the most used proprietary Businesses Intelligence tool.